-The Activity Credit Redemption form must be submitted to GSU with the activity credits to be applied toward travel expenses before the activity credits expire (expiration date is printed on the activity credits).
+The Activity Credit Redemption form (available on our Forms and Documents webpage) must be submitted to GSU with the activity credits to be applied toward travel expenses before he activity credits expire (expiration date is printed on the activity credits).
 Please see the Trips and Travel section of this document for more information.